shubhangb97/IrisRecognition/README.md

 - Its advantages over the traditional approaches which use Wavelet and Hough transforms on iris images, followed by various matching algorithms is that it allows for a much faster recognition combined with a high accuracy.
 - For more details about our method and its accuracy, please refer to the <a href="https://github.com/shubhangb97/IrisRecognition/blob/master/VineetShubhangAniketCS663%20(2).pptx">presentation</a>.
--This repository was a part of a group project for the course CS663 Digital image processing at IITB
+- This repository was a part of a group project for the course CS663 Digital image processing at IITB